linpengcheng/PurefunctionPipelineDataflow/README.md

 This method has been applied to 100,000 lines of code-level pure clojure project, which can prove the practicability of this method.

 In addition, the IT industry is still a very young and immature discipline.
 The current software engineering is still at the level of manual workshops.
 `Pure function pipeline data flow` brings large industrial production theory and methods to software engineering.
-It incorporates IT industry into modern large industrial production systems and brings simple, reliable, standard, unified, and verifiable methods to software development.
-This is an epoch-making innovative theory and method.
+It incorporates IT industry into modern large industrial production systems, This is an epoch-making innovative theory and method.

-The modern society is an information society.
-I believe that with the development of the IT industry, international, national, industrial, and enterprise-level data standards are widely established, Fine-grained, and interconnected.
-This development process is exactly the same as the development process of the modern large industrial production system.
+The modern society is an information society, IT controls everything, penetrates everything.
+In my opinion, the development of IT is exactly the same as the development of modern large-scale industrial production systems.
+With the development of the IT industry,
-`Pure function pipeline data flow` will become the basic idea and method of the large-scale industrialized production of the IT industry and play an increasingly important role, and become the ultimate standard method to enter textbooks and industry.
+With the development of the IT industry, data standard systems will be widely established, improved and interconnected at the international, national, industrial and enterprise levels, It will be precisely standardized to every smallest part. `pure function pipeline data flow` will become the basic theory and Methods have become increasingly important, and have become the ultimate standard method for entering textbooks and industry.

+The key to the industrialization of the IT industry is to establish a complete standard system like the traditional industry.
+From the perspective of large industrial production theory, standardizing the output products (data) has the following advantages:

+- Fairness
+- Neutrality
+- Fungibility
+- Standard
+- Interconnectedness
+- Combination
+- Simplicity.
+- reliability
+- Unity
+- Easy to parallel
+- Easy to expand
+- Observable, easy to debug, and verifiable
+- Clarity, non-IT practitioners can understand.

+The role of the standard system can be seen from the great progress of social productivity after the traditional industry has entered the era of large industrial production from the era of manual workshops.

 纯函数管道数据流，基于道家和大统一理论的哲学，
 在计算机领域，首次实现了硬件工程与软件工程在逻辑模型上的统一。